How Big can I Build a Shed without Planning Permission?

 If you prefer to sidestep the complexities of seeking approval for constructing a shed, there’s good news – a solution is at hand.

 Typically, planning consent is not necessary for a shed or outbuilding, if its proposed floor area is below 15 square metres, it does not include sleeping accommodations, and the whole structure does not exceed a height of 2.5 metres (if it is located within 2 metres of the property boundary).
-Nevertheless, there are a few exceptions so, it is advisable to familiarise yourself with the legal requirements before commencing construction.
+However, if you are considering adding more features in mobile field shelters, there are a few exceptions, so it is advisable to familiarise yourself with the legal requirements before commencing construction.

 QUICKFIRE QUESTIONS AND ANSWERS: